kroschu/documentation-treba-tak/.gitlab/issue_templates/issue_template.md

 ### Descriptive summary of request

 Include a detailed description of the documentation issue you are submitting.
-Include the version of software (Sufia, Hyrax, Hyku, etc.) that you are working in.
+Include the version of software that you are working in.

 ### Existing Documentation